MadisonCostanza/Insurance-Portfolio-Risk-Analysis/README.md

 client can be found in Analytical_Assessment_Data.csv.

-Any assumptions or changes to the data you make during this analysis should be clearly stated in the deliverables outlined below.
+Any assumptions or changes to the data you make during this analysis should be clearly stated in the programming script and final dashboard.
 The definitions section will help to guide your analysis and the data cleaning process.
 This assignment can be completed in the coding language of your choice.

 **Tasks for the Assessment:**